 where $h^t_i = E_t(t_i)$ are the precomputed tabular features.
 The top-$k$ candidates are selected as:

 Tabular-to-image retrieval process can be defined similarly.
-For ORDER-$\alpha$, we set $\alpha=0.2$ for Composite data and $\alpha=0.5$ for Nanofiber data.
+For all methods with hyperparameter $\alpha$ (ORDER-$\alpha$ variants and DWCL, Triplet), we set $\alpha=0.5$ for the retrieval task.
 The ordinal-awareness ensures that retrieved candidates not only match semantically but also exhibit similar target properties, making the retrieval results practically useful for inverse material design.